Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-gemini-v2/fly-gemini-v2_general.md

 caption="Fly-Gemini V2 Driver Jumper Locations"
 %}

+### USB-CAN bus DIP Switches
+The Fly Gemini V2 has DIP switches that configure the internal link between the SBC and MCU sides of the board.
+When the switches are enabled for internal USB or CAN bus the lower right USB-A port will be disabled.
+The USB-A port wil be enabled when the switches are all in the off position OR if switches 7 and 8 are on to connect the MCU to it's USB C port.

+Set Switches 3 and 4 to the ON position to connect the SBC to the STM32F405 MCU over the internal USB connection.
+{%
+include image.html
+file="fly-gemini-v2\fly_gemini_dip_usb_internal.png"
+alt="Fly-Gemini V2 DIP Switches set for internal USB link to the STM32F405 MCU" caption="Fly-Gemini V2 DIP Switches set for internal USB link to the STM32F405 MCU"
+%}

+Set Switches 1,2,5 and 6 to the ON position when using the optional [CAN hat](./fly-gemini_v2_canhat.html) to connect the SBC to the STM32F405 over the internal CAN connection.
+{%
+include image.html
+file="fly-gemini-v2\fly_gemini_dip_can_internal.png"
+alt="Fly-Gemini V2 DIP Switches set for internal CAN bus link to the STM32F405 MCU" caption="Fly-Gemini V2 DIP Switches set for internal CAN bus link to the STM32F405 MCU"
+%}

+Set Switches 7 and 8 to the ON position to connect the STM32F405 to the external USB C port.
+{%
+include image.html
+file="fly-gemini-v2\fly_gemini_dip_usb_external.png"
+alt="Fly-Gemini V2 DIP Switches set for connecting the external USB-C port to the STM32F405 MCU" caption="Fly-Gemini V2 DIP Switches set for connecting the external USB-C port to the STM32F405 MCU"
+%}

 ### Driver Diag Pin

 The driver diag pin is used for sensorless homing and stall detection.